emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/survival-analysis.md

     * [Kaplan-Meier Survival Plotting Macro %NEWSURV](http://www.sascommunity.org/wiki/Kaplan-Meier_Survival_Plotting_Macro_%25NEWSURV)
     * [Application of Survival Analysis in Multiple Events Using SAS](https://www.lexjansen.com/pharmasug/2018/EP/PharmaSUG-2018-EP02.pdf)

+In many cancer studies, the main outcome under assessment is the time to an event of interest.
+The generic name for the time is
+*survival time*, although it may be applied to the time ‘survived’ from complete remission to relapse or progression as equally as to the time from diagnosis to death.
+If the **event occurred in all individuals, many methods of analysis would be applicable**.
+However, it is usual that at the end of follow-up some of the individuals **have not had the event of interest**, and thus their true time to event is unknown.
+Further, survival data are **rarely Normally distributed**, but are skewed and comprise typically of many early events and relatively few late ones.
+It is these features of the data that make the special methods called survival analysis necessary.

-Survival analysis models factors that influence the time to an event.
-Ordinary least squares regression methods fall short because the time to event is typically not normally distributed, and the model cannot handle censoring, very common in survival data, without modification. **Nonparametric methods** ([`PROC LIFETEST`](http://support.sas.com/documentation/cdl/en/statug/68162/HTML/default/viewer.htm#statug_lifetest_toc.htm)) provide simple and quick looks at the survival experience and the **Cox proportional hazards regression model** ([`PROC PHREG`](http://support.sas.com/documentation/cdl/en/statug/68162/HTML/default/viewer.htm#statug_phreg_overview.htm)) remains the dominant analysis method.
+**Nonparametric methods** ([`PROC LIFETEST`](http://support.sas.com/documentation/cdl/en/statug/68162/HTML/default/viewer.htm#statug_lifetest_toc.htm)) provide simple and quick looks at the survival experience and the **Cox proportional hazards regression model** ([`PROC PHREG`](http://support.sas.com/documentation/cdl/en/statug/68162/HTML/default/viewer.htm#statug_phreg_overview.htm)) remains the dominant analysis method.

 ## Endpoints in Clinical Trials Related to Survival Analysis